This was the original theme picture for My Right Side Up Life.

-Sunsets at the state park are commonly spectacular.
+Golden rays reflect off murky water creating postcard-worthy sunsets at our local state park.
 Riding alone, I stopped and unclipped my feet from the pedals.
 Without looking through the lens, I held my phone upside down and photographed the sunset-through my spokes.
 Did you see the spokes?
-Or did you miss the obvious.

 Deuteronomy 29:4, “Yet to this day the Lord has not given you a mind to understand, eyes to see, or ears to hear.”
 HCSB